This Homemade Herb Stuffing Recipe is made with simple ingredients. It’s perfect for stuffing a Thanksgiving turkey or enjoying it as a side dish.

 Preheat the oven and melt butter in a skillet over medium heat.
 Saute the celery and onions until they have softened.
 Season with salt and pepper.
 Add in the garlic, stir, and remove from heat.

 Mix together the dried bread cubes, vegetables, seasonings, and chicken broth in a large bowl.
 Toss to combine gently.

 Pour the herb stuffing into a casserole dish and cover with aluminum foil.
 Bake for 20-25 minutes or until it’s hot.
 Serve and enjoy!

 - Prepare your turkey according to your recipe’s directions. (rubbing it with seasoning, putting an herb butter under the skin, or injecting the bird for example)

 - Stuff the neck cavity.
-Do this by loosely spooning the prepared stuffing into the neck cavity.
-Then pull the skin over the stuffing and pin to the turkey’s back using a metal skewer.
+Do this by loosely spooning the baked stuffing into the neck cavity.
+Then pull the skin over the stuffing and pin it to the turkey’s back using a metal skewer.

-- As a guideline use about 3/4 cup of stuffing per 1 pound of turkey.
+- As a guideline use about 3/4 cup of herb stuffing per 1 pound of turkey.

 - For safety reasons don’t stuff your bird ahead of time but rather just before roasting.

-Option #1: Prepare the stuffing according to recipe’s directions, cover and refrigerate for up to 24 hours.
+Option #1: Prepare this baked stuffing recipe according to the directions, cover, and refrigerate for up to 24 hours.
 Remove from refrigerator 15-20 minutes before baking.
 If you plan on stuffing your bird make the stuffing just before stuffing your turkey.